alex-vinogradov/psychometrics/README.md

 # psychometrics
- course on psychometrics of intelligence
+course on psychometrics of intelligence with data and code